 On May 3rd 25078 covered the Wolverhampton - Shrewsbury leg of the 17.40 ex Euston.
 Three days later (6th) one of the last diagrammed Class 25 workings over the Cambrian occurred when 25058 & 25078 worked the 'Cambrian Coast Express' railtour, the 06.59 Euston Aberystwyth from Wolverhampton.
 The return working proved eventful for 25058 when it suffered a crankshaft failure, leaving 25078 to climb Talerddig unassisted.

+On May 28th 25078 was noted light engine at Carlisle station.
 May 29th's 16.35 Carlisle - Hull was worked by 25078 & 31441 with the Class 25 coming off at Leeds.
 Possibly the last passenger working for 25078 occurred late on August 8th when it assisted a diesel multiple unit between Stourbridge Junction and Birmingham New Street.

 25078 was stabled at Severn Tunnel Junction on July 9th.
 25078 was noted at Norton Bridge with a short mixed freight for Stoke on Trent on July 11th and later returned with a northbound freight.
 25078 was noted light engine at Rhyl on July 27th.